Home

 Alien.

-Includes 16"x20" map depicting a tripartite space station and various
+Includes 16"x20" map depicting a tripartite space station and

-members from the command, science and engineering persuasions (which should
+including nine crew members from the command, science and

-please fans of Star Trek).
+engineering persuasions (which should please fans of Star

-cold, flame, gas, sleep darts or blasts or possibly have speed, fast
+to vacuum, shock, cold, flame, gas, sleep darts or blasts or

-reflexes, great strength or cloning ability.
-As you might expect, the
+possibly have speed, fast reflexes, great strength or cloning

-crew must find a way to kill it or self-destruct and
+ability.
+As you might expect, the crew must find a way to kill

-escape in a shuttle before they
+it or self-destruct and escape in a shuttle before they are all

-are all destroyed.
+destroyed.
 A scenario to include a second player who controls

-the intruder is also presented, as well as ones representing return
+the intruder is also presented, as well as ones representing

-is one in which one player represents
+scenario is one in which one player represents science officers

-science officers trying to capture the intruder while the other crewmembers
+trying to capture the intruder while the other crewmembers

-still prefer to kill it, but tantalizingly, if both fail, both players lose.
+still prefer to kill it, but tantalizingly, if both fail, both

-This can also be combined with the scenario in which a third
+players lose.
+This can also be combined with the scenario

-player controls the intruder.
+in which a third player controls the intruder.
+The intruder

-The intruder movements and activities are well-handled and make for a taut,
+movements and activities are well-handled and make for a taut,

 tense game.
 The system is very clean and also quite pliable

-for designing variants, some of which are presented at the
+for designing variants, some of which are presented at the site

-in the RPG world, including creations
+work has been in the RPG world, including creations Bunnies

-Bunnies & Burrows, Heroes of Olympus and Swordbearer
+& Burrows, Heroes of Olympus and Swordbearer

 and others.